You are here

 “This project aims to significantly enhance the state-of-the-art in wave guiding capability by innovative use of origami science,” says Harne.
 “It is focused on creating reconfigurable and adaptive origami-inspired acoustic transducers that can achieve simple yet highly effective wave guiding.”
 The portability of these origami-inspired transducer arrays will propel new applications.
 A key application where the basic research may provide transformative outcomes is for cancer treatments, where future foldable and deployable ultrasound probes may be easily passed through the body to the point of care, and removed once the cancer is ablated by the ultrasound waves.
 Under Harne’s direction the investigation targets the production of new contributions to the knowledge base in acoustic wave guiding.

 Students at all levels—from elementary to graduate—will participate in this research.
 “By harnessing the technical themes of folding origami structures in an integrated research-education program, my CAREER project will redress waning student exposures and interest in acoustics by a multi-faceted initiative,” says Harne.
 “The educational outreach goal is to introduce, immerse and instill acoustic principles for student groups at many levels.”

-Formal partners in Harne’s research include the Air Force Research Laboratory, Mide Technology and Frederick Davidorf, MD, The Ohio State University’s Wexner Medical Center Havener Eye Institute.
+Formal partners in Harne’s research include the Air Force Research Laboratory, Mide Technology and Frederick Davidorf, MD, from The Ohio State University’s Wexner Medical Center Havener Eye Institute.